Taking good care of ourselves and our possessions

 So let us eat the foods we know are good for us, and avoid those sugary-delights that completely undermine our resistance.

-Let us get moderate exercise, with a mask of course and luxuriate in that mandatory seven hours plus of sound-sleep.
+Let us get moderate exercise and luxuriate in that mandatory seven hours plus of sound-sleep.

 Eggs Florentine helps taking good care of ourselves.

-We believe emphatically that fresh, organically grown food and exercise are at the heart of our defense against the coronavirus; it is probably going to reach us anyway, but will it breach the moat and cross the draw-bridge?
+We believe emphatically that fresh, organically grown food and exercise are at the heart of our defense against viruses; they are probably going to reach us anyway but will they breach the moat and cross the draw-bridge?

 Unrefined rolled oats muesli is great for taking care of ourselves.